Double "H" Ranch

 The Double H Ranch, co-founded in 1992 by Charles R. Wood and Paul Newman, provides specialized programs and year-round support for children and their families dealing with life-threatening illnesses.
 The Ranch's purpose is to enrich their lives and provide camp experiences that are memorable, exciting, fun, empowering, physically safe and medically sound.

+History

+Founded by Paul Newman and Charles R. Wood, Double H Ranch opened on July 4th, 1993.
+The camp was originally founded as the Hidden Valley "Dude" Ranch in 1939, acting as the largest dude ranch in the Adirondack Mountains until its closure.
+The property was sold to Charles R. Wood and Paul Newman through auction in 1991.
+Due to the preexisting structures on the property, the property only required renovations to create a medically safe camp for children.

+Through the years, Double H Ranch has established many programs for children battling with chronic or life-threatening disabilities or illnesses, including their summer camp, adaptive winter sports program, spring & fall weekend program, and outreach program.

+Throughout its history, Double H Ranch has been funded due to the contributions of the Newman's Own Foundation, corporate donations, and the donations of regular people, allowing for every camper to come to camp free of charge.
+With the creation of Double H Ranch, a network of camps would be founded, later to be known as Seriousfun Children's Network, all supporting the same causes of giving children at a medical disadvantage and their siblings life-changing experiences that they may not get to experience normally, with the goal of providing "health and happiness" to campers, (hence the name Double "H").

 Principles

 A fundamental principle of the camp is that no child should be denied the joys of childhood due to an illness or physical limitation, nor should they be restricted due to a family’s financial situation.
 Thus, all programs are free of charge.
 The Double H relies on the support of individuals, corporations, civic organizations and foundations.

 The Double H offers activities which essentially define childhood; carefree play, interaction with peers, the expression of creativity through arts, song and sports.
 Programs allow children with Cancer, Leukemia, Sickle-Cell Anemia, Hemophilia, HIV/AIDS and Neuromuscular impairments the chance to grow both physically and emotionally.